sanfinity-Iot/openremote/User-Guide:-UI-components.md

-We have a series of UI components available to swiftly create your own front end applications.
-We use material design....
-We'll introduce all the components.
+We plan to have a series of UI components available to swiftly create your own front end applications.
+We use a combination of Polymer LIT, Material Design and our own OpenRemote elements.
+The UI components are published on NPM.

+_You can follow our progress at this page, and you are welcome to contribute in the mean time!_

 In the demo environment we have a Realm called '[[Smart Building|Demo-Smart-Building]]'.
-There is a front-end example which illustrates how the Basic web components work.
+There is a front-end example which illustrates how the Basic UI components will work.

 # Basic UI components

+We have a series of basic UI components, which you can use to create any user interface.
+We'll explain how you can change the 'Text sensor' and how you can link it to an attribute in the manager.
+The other Basic UI components work similar.

+## Text sensor

+_T.B.D. _

+We will describe, as an example, how you can add this component to the Application for the Appartment user in the Demo Smart Building and connect it to the outdoor temperature, you have added as an attribute (see [Connect a HTTP API](User Guide: Connecting to a HTTP API).

 ## Button